 Grade D: One or more mucosal breaks involving ≥ 75% of esophageal circumference

 Per the Lyon Consensus, grades C and D esophagitis are objective evidence of GERD (2 Diagnosis references Incompetence of the lower esophageal sphincter allows reflux of gastric contents into the esophagus, causing burning pain.
 Prolonged reflux may lead to esophagitis, stricture, and rarely metaplasia... read more ).
-Esophageal manometry Esophageal manometry Manometry is measurement of pressure within various parts of the gastrointestinal tract.
-It is done by passing a catheter containing solid-state or liquid-filled pressure transducers through... read more is used to evaluate esophageal peristalsis before surgical treatment.
+Esophageal manometry Esophageal Manometry Manometry is measurement of pressure within various parts of the gastrointestinal tract.
+Manometry is done by passing a catheter containing solid-state or liquid-filled pressure transducers... read more is used to evaluate esophageal peristalsis before surgical treatment.

 1. Sami SS, Ragunath K: The Los Angeles classification of gastroesophageal reflux disease.
 Video Journal and Encyclopedia of GI Endoscopy 1(1):103–104, 2013. doi: 10.1016/S2212- 0971(13)70046-3103

 2. Gyawali CP, Kahrilas PJ, Savarino E, et al: Modern diagnosis of GERD: The Lyon Consensus.
 Gut 67(7):1351–1362, 2018. doi: 10.1136/gutjnl-2017-314722

 Proton pump inhibitors, H2 blockers